Taste of Dublin

 This event has ended

-Each year Taste of Dublin brings guests to a foodie haven that’s the unmissable highlight of the summer.
+Each year Taste of Dublin transports guests to a foodie haven in the heart of the city for an unmissable highlight of the summer.

 Taste of Dublin offers visitors the unique opportunity to source essential ingredients from artisan producers, engage with Ireland’s top culinary talent, be on the front line of masterclasses from and relax in the gourmet atmosphere of the summer’s finest food and drink festival.